BMCDad/orbiter-blender/README.md

 - See _Resources\Simple Walkthrough.pdf_ for a quick tutorial on how to use the plugin to create and test an Orbiter mesh file.

 ## General Usage
-The add-on will create an Orbiter mesh file for each scene in the blend file that has the _orbiter mesh file_ option set in the Scene properties panel.
+This add-on will create an Orbiter mesh file for each scene in the blend file that has the _orbiter mesh file_ option set in the Scene properties panel.
 See Scene Panel below.
 A single C++ file, if enabled, will be created for all scenes.

-The add-on swaps the orientation ‘y’ and ‘z’ axis values when generating the mesh file.
-This was done to allow a more intuitive use of the Blender view keys ([End]-front back, [Home]-top bottom, [PgDn]-left right) when modelling ‘z is horizontal’ type models in Blender, since Blender treats the X-Y plane as the ‘floor’.
-The result is a standard ‘left-handed’ orientation for the Orbiter mesh.
+In Blender, _z_ is treated as the _up_ and _y_ is the _forward_ axis.
+When the mesh is created the _y_ and _z_ values are swapped to match what Orbiter expects.
+This was done to allow a more intuitive use of the Blender view keys ([End]-front back, [Home]-top bottom, [PgDn]-left right) when modelling _z is horizontal_ type models in Blender, since Blender treats the X-Y plane as the _floor_.
+The result is a standard _left-handed_ orientation for the Orbiter mesh.

 The add-on will use the first material and texture defined for the object.
 It will not convert any image file into a compatible .DDS format.
 Blender supports .DDS textures, so the supported work flow is to place the texture files directly into Orbiter\Textures and reference them from there.
-The output mesh file will then correctly reference that text file.
+The output mesh file will then correctly reference that texture file.

 ## Blender Property Panels
 ### Render Panel